Set up Protect

 Tip

-• When creating the connection, in the Connection provider field, select GCP connection.
+• When adding the capability, in the Connection field, select the GCP connection created in step 2.

-• Ensure that the user associated with the GCP Service Account used in the connection has the required permissions.
+Tip When creating the connection, in the Connection provider field, select Username/Password JDBC connection.
+Additionally, ensure that the user associated with the Databricks role used in the connection has the required privileges.

-4. Add the Protect for BigQuery capability to the Edge site.
+3. Add the Protect for Databricks capability to the Edge site.

 Tip

-• In the Connection field, select the connection that you created in Step 3.
+• When adding the capability, in the Connection field, select the Username/Password JDBC connection created in step 2.

-• Do not add more than one Protect for BigQuery capability to the Edge site.
+• Don't add more than one Collibra Protect for Databricks capability to the Edge site.

-3. Create a Username/Password JDBC connection from the Edge site to Databricks.
+2. Create a Username/Password JDBC connection from the Edge site to Snowflake.

 Tip

-• When creating the connection, in the Connection provider field, select Username/Password JDBC connection.
+• When adding the capability, in the Connection field, select the Username/Password JDBC connection created in step 2.

-• Do not add more than one Protect for Snowflake capability to the Edge site.
+• Don't add more than one Collibra Protect for Snowflake capability to the Edge site.

 What's next?